-Beendigen is known for providing a positive work environment, excellent work experience and a real opportunity to make a difference.
-Beendigen’s strong team culture emphasizes quality, empowerment and ongoing development.
+Beendigen is known for providing a positive work environment, excellent work experience, and a real opportunity to dismantle oppressive systems.
+Beendigen’s strong team culture emphasizes quality, empowerment, and ongoing professional development.

-Beendigen continues the tradition that began nearly 40 years ago of meeting the unmet needs of Indigenous woman and children in Thunder Bay and the surrounding region.
+Beendigen continues the tradition that began over 40 years ago of addressing the needs of Indigenous woman and children in Thunder Bay and the surrounding region.
 Over the years, we continue to evolve to provide support services to abused women and their families.
-Our employees work from a holistic perspective, utilizing the teachings of the Medicine Wheel Teachings.
+Our employees work from a holistic perspective, utilizing the teachings of the Medicine Wheel.

-If you are ready to join a growing, caring and skilled team, apply to work with us today.
+Beendigen in Ojibway means “come in.”
+If you are ready to join a growing, caring, and skilled team, apply to work with us today.